 All my items are wrapped and ready for gifting.
-I ship most international items with tracking (some smaller items like earrings, may not have tracking as it makes them unreasonably expensive).
-Domestic items are generally posted Express so you can get them quickly.
+I ship most international items with tracking (some smaller items like earrings, and textile cuffs may not have tracking as it makes them unreasonably expensive).

 Of course.
 What's the point of jewelry you aren't going to wear!
 Shopping online is convenient, but sometimes you need to see a thing up-close and and in-person to know how you really feel about it.
 If you'd like to return your item, just let me know within 14 days of delivery.

 My work is organic and purposefully rustic.
 My pieces take a journey with me as I create them and this aesthetic celebrates the signposts that mark this journey - surface stitches, tool marks, texture and patina are beautiful.